parrish488/PhotographySystem/README.txt

 9/28/2015 - Re-write using MVC and Entity Framework

 #todo
--Event list to split between upcoming and past
--Event list to have option for showing events for current tax year -Event - Details: The details page should link to the billings somehow.
 -Fix event list sorting with paging
 -Filter event list dropdown based on clientId selection -Make TODO items checkable on the dashboard (so you can complete them)